bored-engineer/node-frc/README.md

 Support / Getting Involved
 ---------------------------

-If you're looking for support for developing with/for `node-FRC` to just fork this on github and make changes.
+If you're looking for support for developing with/for `node-frc` to just fork this on github and make changes.